 I’m an Assistant Professor in the Department of Linguistics at the University of Rochester.
 I received my PhD from the University of Chicago Linguistics Department.
 I’m the director of the Field Syntax Lab at the University of Rochester.

 I work in syntax and morphology, with main focus on verbal morphosyntax in Bantu languages.
-I’m interested in clausal architecture and processes underlying structure building, such as selection, displacement and agreement.
+I’m interested in clausal architecture and processes underlying structure building, such as selection and movement.
 My dissertation was a study of verbal periphrasis and inflectional dependencies in multi-verb constructions in Zimbabwean Ndebele.
-Other topics I’ve worked on include clause nominalization, head-movement, do-support, complementation, backward control, relative clauses and the syntax-phonology interface.
+Other topics I’ve worked on include (successive cyclic) A-movement, clause nominalization, head-movement, do-support, complementation, backward control, relative clauses and the syntax-phonology interface.